IBM/create-and-deploy-memcached-operator-using-go/INTRO_TO_OPERATORS.md

 The controller for that resource is responsible for bringing the `current state` to be closer (and eventually be equal) to the `desired state` using the API server.
 Read more about this topic [here](https://kubernetes.io/docs/concepts/architecture/controller/#controller-pattern).

-## Desired State and Current State
-**A Cluster has two states: the desired (or expected) state, and the current state.**

-At the heart of the Kubernetes design is a declaritive model which tries to match the desired state or "spec" with the current state or "status".
-Cluster administrators are able to change the desired state of the cluster by issuing commands such as `kubectl create` or `kubectl apply -f`.

-**You will see `spec` used a lot throughout Kubernetes documentation and that refers to `desired state`.
-In turn, `status` refers to current state.**

 ### Kubernetes Design
 Kubernetes uses lots of different controllers which each manage one aspect of the cluster.